learning-zone/javascript-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. What is the purpose of compare function while sorting arrays?
+## Q 7.15.
+What is the purpose of compare function while sorting arrays?

 The purpose of the compare function is to define an alternative sort order.
 When the `sort()` function compares two values, it sends the values to the compare function, and sorts the values according to the returned (negative, zero, positive) value.